 - The date on the milk was ALMOST TWO MONTHS FROM NOW, which is an obvious hint that this is very UNNATURAL milk!
 When the date is that far out, that means the milk is “ultra-pasteurized” (which is also stated on the label), whereas most milk you get at the store is only “pasteurized” and the date is about a week or two out.
 Ultra-pasteurized basically means that they kill the milk at an even higher heat than with normal pasteurization, so it no longer even resembles milk!
 (They later add synthetic ingredients back in, like vitamin A & D.) The milk is so dead, it doesn't even need refrigeration, but stores sell it in the refrigerated section or else no one would buy it, they'd be so turned off.
 This processing technique for milk is ONLY to lengthen the shelf life and therefore increase profits for the milk companies.
 Especially watch for this on those little one-cup cartons of whipping cream, which I use to make whipped cream when I don't have enough raw cream from the top of our milk – never use “Cool Whip”!
 Real whipped cream is so easy to make, it only takes a few minutes and is much healthier!

 - The other screaming issue was that she was buying the fat-free milk!
 I shudder at the thought that she may have children she was buying it for.
 I know, I know, your doctor told you to drink low fat milk, and he even told you that once your child is a certain age, they should drink low fat milk, too.
 I will not tell you to go against your doctor's advice, however I will BEG YOU to please do your own research on this and see if there might be another side to the story that they aren't aware of!
+And even if it's not on the label, often they add in weird stuff to replace the fat they took out — there's more about that below.
 We all, especially our children, need healthy fats in our diet, and dairy fats the way God designed them are healthy fats!
 It's common sense: God didn't make whole milk cows and skim milk cows!
 For centuries people would drink their milk whole, unless they were taking the cream off the top to make butter, to stir into their coffee, or to put on their oatmeal or strawberries.
 Try to let go of the “low fat” mentality that has been beat into us.
 I know this is difficult since we're still being bombarded by that rhetoric, but just think in terms of common sense.
 What is more natural?
 How did God design it?
 (Read more about why dairy fats/saturated fats are NOT the “bad guys” they've been made out to be and in doing research for this post, I also found this article showing that intake of high-fat dairy products is linked with a lower risk for infertility!)

 “But it tastes too thick!”